fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 The IOP Fellows Program represents a unique opportunity for political practitioners with diverse experiences and viewpoints to spend a semester at Harvard.
 Fellows lead a not-for-credit study group, participate in Institute activities, and engage in informal interchange with students and faculty.
 The Fellows Program is central to the Institute's dual commitment to encourage student interest in public life and to develop ways for the academic and political communities to learn from each other.

-Contact: Abbie James (Fellows & Study Groups Manager)
+Contact: Cassidy Bissell (Fellows & Study Groups Coordinator)

 Shorenstein Center on Media, Politics & Public Policy